tensorflow/tflite-micro/tensorflow/lite/micro/docs/new_platform_support.md

 Prior to integrating TFLM with a specific hardware involves tasks that is outside the scope of the TFLM project, including:

- * Tolchain setup - TFLM requires support for C++11
+ * Toolchain setup - TFLM requires support for C++11
  * Set up and installation of board-specific SDKs and IDEs
  * Compiler flags and Linker setup
  * Integrating peripherals such as cameras, microphones and accelerometers to